So you’re ready to try the keto diet.

 The secret is to find out which ones.

-Famous investor Warren Buffet says he can improve your investment returns dramatically by giving you a punch card for which would limit you to 20 choices - for your ENTIRE life.
+Famous investor Warren Buffett says he can improve your investment returns dramatically by giving you a punch card for which would limit you to 20 choices - for your ENTIRE life.
 You’d think real hard about those choices, wouldn’t you?

 Why not do the same with food?
 You can improve your health by picking just the best.
 On the next page, we’ll reveal the first 12 on our punch card.